 2. Understand Investor Requirements

 Some syndications require you to be an accredited investor.
-This means you meet certain income or net worth thresholds (typically $200k+ annual income or $1M+ net worth excluding your primary residence).
+This means you meet certain income or net worth thresholds (typically $200k+ in annual income or $1M+ in net worth, excluding your primary residence).
 Others are open to non-accredited investors under Regulation A or Regulation CF offerings.
-Knowing where you fall helps you focus on opportunities that fit your eligibility.
+Knowing where you stand helps you focus on opportunities that align with your eligibility.

 3. Ask the Right Questions Before You Invest